 When Sweep Picking Gets Old, Try This

-Sweep picking was invented a long time ago, and it's been used in many amazing solos.
+Sweep picking was invented a long time ago, and it's been used in many amazing guitar solos.

 Where would the Eighties be without sweep picking?
 Where would heavy metal be without it?